appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

  * **onCreate may share some code with onLoad and do any creation specific actions before or after calling the shared code.
 Whether this is useful or not depends on how much manipulation of the DOM happens, for more advanced components this might not be very useful to do.**

 **function:** *onSave(el)* (required) <a id="ref-onsave"></a>
->Please also read [onLoad](#user-content-ref-onload) above to get a full understanding of the implications of the onLoad/onSave round trip used by Mlab to support advanced manipulation of the HTML5 DOM tree that constitutes the components visible aspect.
+>Please also read [onLoad](#user-content-ref-onload) above to get a full understanding of the implications of the onLoad/onSave round trip used by Appyoumake to support advanced manipulation of the HTML5 DOM tree that constitutes the components visible aspect.
 >Returns the HTML5 code that should be stored in the HTML page that is saved on the server.
 This has to take into consideration the re-display of the component next time this page is opened for editing as well as any runtime use.

->You can also use the Mlab setVariable() function in onSave() to store variables that are persistent across the page openings at design time, or to use at runtime, **before** returning the HTML code.
+>You can also use the Appyoumake setVariable() function in onSave() to store variables that are persistent across the page openings at design time, or to use at runtime, **before** returning the HTML code.
 ```Javascript
 this.onSave = function (el) {
  var local_el = $(el).clone();